Lady Margaret's Professor of Divinity

 She is on the editorial board of a number of journals and series and was previously Editor of New Testament Studies.

 She was elected a Fellow of the British Academy in 2014.

-She is currently President of the Studiorum Novi Testamenti Societas (SNTS) 2015-2016.
+In 2015-2016 she was President of the Studiorum Novi Testamenti Societas (SNTS).

 Professor Lieu is the University Gender Equality Champion with special responsibility for Arts, Humanities and Social Sciences.
 In this role she serves on a number of University bodies.

 Subject area and speciality